PaddlePaddle/docs/docs/design/phi/design_en.md

 #### 1.1.1 Poor reusability between Op&OpKernel

 Before version 2.3, the reusability between Operators (Op) in Paddle was relatively poor.
-Only in a few grad Ops, some simple Ops were reused by calling SetType in the GradOpMaker implementation.
-In most cases where the existing Op implementation can be reused, the code is rewritten by copy..
+Only in a few backward Ops, some simple Ops were reused by calling `SetType` in the `GradOpMaker` implementation.
+In most cases where the existing Op implementation can be reused, the code is rewritten by copy.

-The root cause of poor reusability is the inflexibility of the original Op system design:
+The root cause of poor reusability is the inflexibility of the original Op architecture design:

 1. When an Op reuses the `Opkernel::Compute` method of another Op, an `ExecutionContext` needs to be constructed first, and the reuse method is relatively cumbersome

     > It will be much more convenient if you can directly call the Kernel in the form of a function

-2. Due to the overhead introduced by additional data structure construction and independent Op scheduling, from the perspective of computing performance, it is better to copy the calculation code directly when reusing Op, which leads us to gradually abandon the earlier principle of grad Op reusing forward Op, and began to implement Kernel separately for each grad Op, so that Paddle maintains a large number of grad OpKernel implementation codes internally.
+2. Due to the overhead introduced by additional data structure construction and independent Op scheduling, from the perspective of computing performance, it is better to copy the calculation code directly when reusing Op, which leads us to gradually abandon the earlier principle of backward Op reusing forward Op, and began to implement Kernel separately for each backward Op, so that Paddle maintains a large number of backward OpKernel implementation codes internally.

     > Only when the overhead of reusing Ops is small enough, reusing existing Ops to implement new Ops can be widely promoted